Wilderness Hunt Club

 The club property consists of a mix of thinned Pines, clear cuts, stands of Hardwoods and creek bottoms.
 WHC has over a mile of power line which runs through the property.
 We maintain 11 permanent tower stands on the power line with year-round food plots.
 All members meeting criteria will have the opportunity to hunt these power line stands on a rotating schedule each year.

 WHC has a unique marker system which allows Members to have personal areas (Our marker system is explained on our Rules & Regulations page).
 Members that don't have the time to prepare stands and/or food plots can take advantage of the tower stands on the power line where the club maintains ~10 acres of food plots and numerous mineral lick sites.

-Historically, WHC produces 70 - 90 deer per season, fluctuating usually by the number of does taken.
-(We stress 2 or 3 does to be taken per quality buck).
-The club also produces turkey, ducks, a few hogs (not many, they are shot on sight) small game and Quail.
-Our facility page has pictures that show our pond, dock, club house (which is heated and air conditioned for Members to sleep in), fresh water well, skinning poles with winches, an 8x8 walk-in cooler, and limited camper spots with electricity.
+Our Quality Deer Management policy has been in place for over 35 years.
+During the past 20 years numerous Bucks in the 130-140 class have been taken and usually 20-25 quality Bucks are taken each year.
+Historically, WHC produces 40 - 70 deer per season, fluctuating usually by the number of Doe taken.
+(We stress 2 or 3 Doe to be taken per quality buck).
+The club also produces Turkey, Ducks, a few Hogs (not many, they are shot on sight), small game and Quail.
+Our facility page has pictures of the club house (which is heated and air conditioned for Members to sleep in), fresh water well, skinning poles with winches, an 8x8 walk-in cooler, and limited camper spots with electricity.

-Spouses and children are welcome and Youth day hunts for deer and turkey are supported by many Members donating their areas to be hunted by the Youth.
+Spouses and children are welcome and Youth day hunts for Deer and Turkey are supported by many Members donating their areas to be hunted by the Youth.
 Safety is one of our primary concerns and ALL new Members must attend a club orientation before hunting.